djeada/CMake-Examples/README.md

 Make is a build system.
 CMake is a build system generator.
 CMake can create Makefiles, but it also works for Ninja, KDEvelop, and Xcode projects, as well as Visual Studio solutions.

+Make will build your project, i.e. it will produce an executable (assuming no errors occur in the process).
+CMake on the other hand will produce the configuration files for Make or other tool.

 <h1>CMake language</h1>

 <h2>Variables</h2>